 This tutorial is designed to help first-time U.S.-based Nike sneaker lovers who are attempting to cop a shoe via a SNKRS reservation or draw, but have no idea how either works.

 1. Before the drop, start by downloading the SNKRS app (which is called SNEAKRS in Europe) and set up your Nike+ account.
 Be sure to open it a solid ten minutes before the actual launch because it can be slow to load.
 The app is compatible with either Apple or Android smart phones.
-A lot of sneaker enthusiasts will attempt to win pairs using SNKRS on their desktop and smartphone at the same time, but in order to do this you will need separate delivery addresses, email addresses and payment methods.
+A lot of sneaker enthusiasts will attempt to win pairs using SNKRS on their desktop, laptop, tablet and smartphone at the same time, but in order to do this you will need separate delivery addresses, email addresses and payment methods for each one.
 There are a whole host of other methods people attempt to use to game Nike’s system but we will not be reporting on them here.

 2. Load a payment method–either Paypal or a credit card.
 Also add your address and shoe size and use the toggle to save your filters.
 In SNKRS notification preferences, enable notifications and then choose the timing of your preference: one week, one day or 15 minutes before the launch.